-At his first appointment with Dr. Shannon, Michael brought along his wife and realized that a hearing aid isn’t the solution, but an approach that involved much more.
+At his first appointment with Dr. Shannon, Michael brought along his wife and realized that a hearing aid wasn’t the solution, but an approach that involved much more.

-He loves that Aim are independent and that they’ll fit the hearing aids to the patients needs, exploring all strengths and weakness and finding the best one.
+He loves that Aim is independent and that they’ll fit the hearing aids to the patients needs, exploring all strengths and weaknesses and finding the best one.

-If you’re somebody making your first visit to Aim, Michael’s advice would be to trust Dr. Shannon to do what is best for you.
+If you’re somebody making your first visit to Aim, Michael’s advice would be to trust Dr. Shannon to do what is best for yourself.

 Dr. William’s Story

 Dr. William’s first sign of hearing loss was his wife thinking he was ignoring her and having troubles in crowds.
 But after hearing about Aim Hearing & Audiology, his first experience was “fabulous” and a “great experience”